The bottom line upfront

 From 2026, supply chain transparency will be a legal requirement.
 Optimisation must include ESG compliance today to avoid legal risks.

 Because it helps to set priorities.
-It shows where aggressive price negotiations are worthwhile (leverage items) and where it's better to invest in partnerships.
+It shows where aggressive price negotiations are worthwhile (leveraged items) and where it is better to invest in partnerships (strategic items).